 Calcium: Calcium regulates the tone of the smooth muscles lining blood vessels.
 Studies have found that people who consume enough adequate dietary calcium on a daily basis have lower blood pressure than those who do not.
 Consuming too much dietary calcium may, however, have a negative effect.

 Click the icon to see an image of calcium sources.

 Some sodium (salt) is necessary for health, but the amount is vastly lower than that found in the average American diet.
 High salt intake is associated with high blood pressure (hypertension).
 Everyone should restrict their sodium intake.
 Limiting sodium can help lower blood pressure and may also help protect against heart failure and heart disease.

-Some people (especially African-Americans, older adults, people with diabetes, and people with a family history of hypertension) are “salt sensitive,” which means their blood pressure responds much more to salt than other people.
-People with salt sensitivity have a higher than average risk of developing high blood pressure as well as other heart problems.
+Some people (especially African-Americans, older adults, people with diabetes, and people with a family history of hypertension) are "salt sensitive," which means their blood pressure responds much more to salt than other people.
+People with salt sensitivity have a higher than average risks of developing high blood pressure as well as other heart problems.
 Sodium restriction is particularly important for people with salt sensitivity, as well as those with diagnosed hypertension.